 The Mongolian Yurt, called "a vaulted tent" or "felt tent" in ancient times, is a domed pealed tent.
 The yurt frame is a supportive ring consisting of slim wooden poles about two meters long.

 The emergence of Mongolian yurts is closely related to their nomadic lifestyle.
-Mongolians move about to seek new water sources and pastures.
-The Mongolian yurt meets the requirement of their lives.
-Each part of the portable yurt is ingeniously made and can be disassembled.
-The yurt is both beautiful and practical.
-Because of its domed structure, one does not worry about accumulating snow or water; the structure can also withstand storms.
+Mongolians move about to seek new water sources and pastures, meaning the yurt meets their lifestyle requirements.
+Each part of the portable yurt is ingeniously made and can be disassembled, making it both beautiful and practical.
+Because of its domed structure, there is no worry about accumulating snow or water; the structure can also withstand storms.
 The thick felt can be adjusted according to the temperature, and the bottom of the felt can be rolled up for ventilation.